Galoretka/PoZK/contracts/docs/ProverMarket.md

 event UpgradeProver(address prover, uint256 work, uint256 version, uint256 overtime, address verifier)
 ```

-Emit when the prover start upgrading and waiting reviewing, before approve, it will still use old info
+Emit when the prover start upgrading and waiting reviewing, before approval, it will still use old info

 ### ApproveProver